Is a Lymph Node Biopsy?

 - cat scratch fever

-- infected tooth
+- an infected tooth

-- skin infections
+- a skin infection

 cancer, they may order additional medical tests to determine the underlying